Rosnaky/onboarding-start/docs/info.md

         - 8 Bits (0-255)
         - Proportion that is high during period

-When pwm mode is on and out is on for a peripheral, the duty cycle sends pulses.
+When pwm mode is high and out is high for a channel, the duty cycle sends pulses.

 ## How to test